coderefinery/coderefinery.org/content/about/staff-meetings.md

 ## Archive of decisions
+- 2021-10-11: monthly meeting (more open and general) + bi-weekly stand-up like meetings.
+JH will set up a Doodle with suggestions for a standing day and time for these meetings.
+(2021-19)
+- 2021-10-11: We will modify the privacy policy to make it in line with the reality in which we don't know yet concrete plans on data-migrations etc (2021-13).
 - 2021-09-27: We will continue using tinyletter for newsletters regarding upcoming events (2021-13).
 - 2021-09-13: Privacy-policy and communication relevant decisions for transition to a new phase of CR (2021-13)
     - By the 31st Oct, all the sign-up info for workshops stored in Indico and email inquiries in Freshdesk are deleted.